 When a person gets vaccinated, they are less likely to get a disease or pass the germ on to other people.
-When more people get vaccinated, there are fewer people left for a germ to infect so it is harder for the germ to spread.
-This is called community immunity or “herd immunity.”
-Herd immunity is important because it protects people who can’t get the vaccine, for example, because they are too young or are very sick.
+When more people get vaccinated, there are fewer people left for a germ to infect, so it is harder for the germ to spread.
+This is called community immunity or herd immunity.
+Herd immunity is important because it protects people who cannot get the vaccine, for example, because they are too young or are very sick.

 Vaccines work by preparing the body’s immune system to recognize and fight off germs.
 They reduce your risk of getting a disease by working with your body’s natural defenses to build protection.
-When you get a vaccine, your immune system responds.
-It:
+When you get a vaccine, your immune system responds by:

 - Detects the invading germ, such as a virus or bacteria.